Jefferson S. Burton: Career

 Burton served in the United States Army from 1984 to 2019, including the last seven years as Adjutant General of the Utah National Guard.
-Following his retirement he was appointed by Utah Governor Herbert to lead day-to-day operation of the Utah Department of health's COVID-19 response, on the unified command staff.
+Following his retirement, he was appointed by Utah Governor Herbert to lead day-to-day operations of the Utah Department of Health's COVID-19 response, on the unified command staff.
 Burton works as the Senior Vice President of Community Development at Zions Bank.
 He was elected to the Utah House of Representatives in 2020 and assumed office on January 1, 2021.

 Election

-After Mike Mckell announced he would not seek reelection in the House of Representatives, but instead seek the seat in the Utah State Senate, Burton announced his intention to run for the 66th seat.
-In the Repuclican primary he beat Kari Malkovich, a Woodland Hills City council member, carrying 60% of the vote.
+After Mike McKell announced he would not seek reelection to the House of Representatives, but instead seek a seat in the Utah State Senate, Burton announced his intention to run for the 64th seat.
+In the Republican primary, he beat Kari Malkovich, a Woodland Hills City council member, carrying 60% of the vote.
 He ran uncontested in the 2020 general election.

-Burton faced public criticism after he violated DOD rules by using images of him in uniform on multiple iterations of his campaign flyers.
+Burton faced public criticism after violating DOD rules by using images of himself in uniform on multiple iterations of his campaign flyers.